-This policy applies to all alleged incidents which have taken place when a pupil or pupils have been under the care of Wellington College.
-In the event of an incident of sexual harassment and/or violence alleged to have taken place when a pupil or pupils have not been under the care of Wellington College, the College may apply the policy and conduct an investigation if the incident has impacted on the College's reputation or on a member or members of the College community.
+This policy applies to all pupils at the College, whether day or boarding.
+The policy applies regardless of whether the abuse takes place at College or elsewhere, in person or online.
+In the event of an incident of sexual harassment and/or violence alleged to have taken place when a pupil or pupils have not been under the care of Wellington College, the College may apply the policy and conduct an investigation if the incident has impacted a member or members of the College community or the College's reputation.